KerbalKompanion/TelemachusKit/README.md

   </a>
 </p>

-> TelemachusSwift is a Swift Package to help developers build Companion-Apps and other applications for KSP's 'Telemachus' Mod.
+> TelemachusKit is a Swift Package to help developers build Companion-Apps and other applications for KSP's 'Telemachus' Mod.
 The Package provides a wrapper for the websocket of Telemachus

 - [Installation Instructions](#installation)
 - [Getting Started](#getting-started)